Lazerbeak12345/sway-inv/README.md

                                      \/__/
 ```

-> Above generated via `echo "Sway Inv." | figlet -f larry3d`. `larry3d` font is from the
-> official figlet "contributed" collection. `pepper` from the same collection was a close 2nd.

 Much like [SFINV], this mod is a "A cleaner, simpler solution to having an advanced inventory in Minetest."
 It's intended to be an excellent modding base.

 Sway uses [Flow] formspecs for rendering.

 > Lots of changes are underway!
-Not ready yet.
->
-> In the meantime, checkout [i3](https://github.com/minetest-mods/i3).
-It's almost certianly what you want to use till this starts working.
+The API is not stable yet.

 ## Features